LiaCohn/github-profile-reviewer/README.md

 # GitHub Repo Analyzer

 Analyze any GitHub user's public repositories using Groq (Llama 3.3 70B).
 Each repo is assessed as Basic, Intermediate, Advanced, or NA based on its README.
+Results load 10 at a time via infinite scroll.

 ## Assumptions & Limitations

-- **All public repos fetched** — GitHub's API returns up to 100 repos per page; the backend paginates automatically to fetch all pages.
+- **Repos sorted by last updated** — the most recently active repositories appear first.
 - **README truncation** — README content is truncated to 3,000 characters before being sent to the AI to keep costs and latency low.
 - **Public repos only** — private repositories are never fetched or analyzed.
 - **No caching** — every analysis request hits the GitHub and Groq APIs fresh.
 Re-analyzing the same user makes new API calls.
 - **NA for missing READMEs** — repos without a README cannot be assessed and receive an NA badge.
+- **Rate limits** — the free Groq tier allows ~30 requests/minute.
+The backend retries rate-limited calls up to 3 times with increasing delays before falling back to NA.
+- **Concurrency limited** — at most 5 repositories are analyzed simultaneously per request (via a semaphore) to avoid overwhelming the Groq API and protect the free tier key.
+- **Paginated loading** — only 10 repos are analyzed per scroll page, further reducing burst API usage and protecting the free Groq key from exhaustion on large accounts.

 ## Setup